This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Make sure you keep the water in a warm area, as in a cold room the water temperature can drop rapidly which would stress the fish.

-As to the Kanacyn, I generally have used twice to four times the recommended in tank strength in these baths of Kanamycin.
+As to the Kanamycin or Sulfa Based Drugs (such as Triple Sulfa or Maracyn Plus), I generally have used twice the recommended in tank strength in these baths of Kanamycin.

 Recommended product links/references:

 I STRONGLY recommend the use of salts in this bath as well at about double the normally used tank strength; 1-2 teaspoons sodium chloride (regular salt) per gallon and 1/8 to ¼ teaspoon Epsom salt per gallon of bath water.